Supercar makers neglect women at their peril

 When luxury carmakers have tried to market to women, their attempts have sometimes backfired.

-An Aston Martin dealership in Britain organized a "Ladies Day," offering an Estee Lauder make-up lesson after a test drive, a move which some women criticized as patronizing.
+An Aston Martin dealership in Britain organised a "Ladies Day," offering an Estee Lauder make-up lesson after a test drive, a move which some women criticised as patronising.

 As a result, some carmakers appear wary of trying.